Short URL for this page:

 In the meantime Warmoth's "Liberals" had also held a convention in New Orleans.
 They met on August 5 and remained in session six days.
 On the first day a committee was named to confer with the democratic and reform parties, with a view to unite upon a fusion ticket.
 Combination was ultimately effected by the acceptance by the liberals of a ticket with John McEnery as nominee for the governorship, D. B. Penn for the lieutenant-governorship, H. N. Ogden for state auditor, and other equally well-known citizens as candidates for the remaining offices.
 Thus, as election day approached, there were in the field two state tickets — the democratic, supported by the reform party and by Warmoth's faction of the republicans; and the republican, endorsed by the Packard-Pinchback organization.

 The fusion movement in state politics was paralleled by a similar movement in the City of New Orleans.
 W. R. Fish, president of the "Republican" Publishing Company, was nominated by the radical republicans.
 The liberals withheld their support, prepared to throw it to the democratic nominee, if a satisfactory understanding could be effected.
 But democracy was divided.
 There were the regular democratic organization, and, in addition, the citizens' party and the parish fusionists.
 These elements were all favorable to the candidacy of L. A. Wiltz for mayor, but otherwise their tickets presented wide divergences.
 The principal obstacle to fusion was the administratorship of improvements.
 The liberals contended that in any allocation of offices, this post ought to go to them.
 The democrats were not ready to concede this point.
 The parish fusionists supported N. E. Bailey for the post.
 The citizens' party named Maj.
 E. A. Burke.
 Burke finally received the endorsement of the liberals.
-But Burke's candidacy gave widespread dissatisfaction. p346 The Picayune proposed that the compromise be effected, all candidates to retire in favor of Gen. Indicates a West Point graduate and gives his Class.P.
+But Burke's candidacy gave widespread dissatisfaction. p346 The Picayune proposed that the compromise be effected, all candidates to retire in favor of Gen. Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.P.
 G. T. Beauregard.6 This suggestion was received with considerable favor.
 On October 25 the democratic clubs met in convention, and appointed a committee of seven to discuss the basis of fusion with all factions opposed to the radical republicans.
 It was frankly stated that, while the adoption of the regular democratic ticket would be the most acceptable arrangement, this was not vital, and reasonable concessions would be made.
 The committee's work resulted in the formulation of a new ticket, announced on October 29.
 The letter publishing the names of the fusion nominees was signed by Archie Mitchell, on behalf of the Democratic Parish Committee, and by B. R. Forman and D. Warren Brickell, on behalf of the executive committee of the reform party.
 This ticket was headed by Wiltz, and Beauregard was put on it for the post of administrator of improvements.
 The other administrators were John Calhoun, Louis Schneider, Robert Brewster, H. F. Sturcken, and B. M. Turnbull.
 Candidates were also named for the subordinate offices, but among them there were subsequently many changes, to fit the ideas of various other groups of voters, as they were successively induced to endorse the ticket.

 The election took place on November 4, the day before the presidential elections were held in the other states of the Union.
 On the whole "unusually good order prevailed."7 This was true, in spite of the fact that fraud was attempted at many places in the city.
 Any number of fictitious tickets bearing the names "Fusion," "Independent," etc., were circulated at the polls, each carrying the name of some radical candidate.
 "In this way almost all of the fusion candidates were, by some combination or other," unfavorably affected.8 Interest, however, was concentrated on the state ticket.
 McEnery undoubtedly received a majority of the votes cast in state and city, but a way was open by which the popular will could nevertheless be nullified.
 Under the law, the returns should be canvassed by a Returning Board, composed of the governor, the lieutenant-governor, the secretary of state, and two others to be chosen by these three.
 At this moment the board was composed of Warmoth, Pinchback, Herron, John Lynch, and T. C. Anderson.
 Pinchback, as president of the State Senate, was ex‑officio lieutenant-governor.
 Herron was acting secretary of state, vice George Bovee, removed by Warmoth a short time before.
 It was the duty of this board to complete the tabulation of the returns and announce the result within 10 days.
 Warmoth proceeded high-handedly to make sure that the board would decide in favor of McEnery.
 By excluding Pinchback and Anderson on the ground that, being themselves candidates in the election, they were ineligible to sit, and by summarily removing Herron, he got rid of all objectionable persons.
 Their places were supplied by the appointment of Jack Wharton, F. W. Hatch and Durant Da Ponte.
 Lynch refused to act with the board as thus constituted.
-He and Herron now proceeded to organize another board by adding to themselves Gen. Indicates a West Point graduate and gives his Class.James Longstreet and Jacob Hawkins.
+He and Herron now proceeded to organize another board by adding to themselves Gen. Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.James Longstreet and Jacob Hawkins.
 Thus there were two bodies, each with a semblance of authority claiming the right to decide which candidate had received in the election a majority of the suffrages.

 p347 The election was fought out in the United States courts in a series of injunctions, too numerous to be described here in detail.
 Finally, Kellogg was successful in obtaining from Judge Durell an ex parte order restraining Warmoth's appointees from serving, authorizing the Lynch board to canvass the ballots, and prohibiting McEnery from taking office on the basis of any statement of election from the Wharton-Hatch-Da Ponte board.
 Warmoth thereupon resurrected a bill passed at the previous session of the legislature, vesting the senate with authority to name the members of the returning board.
 The governor had not signed it at that time because then it would have curtailed his power, but now it suited his purpose exactly, and he signed and promulgated it, and called a meeting of the senate for the following December, to take action thereunder.
 In the meantime, declaring that this law operated to abolish all Returning Boards, he availed himself of another law authorizing him as governor to fill vacancies while the State Legislature was not sitting, and appointed a temporary board, which is known in history by the name of one of its members, De Feriet.
 The De Feriet board promptly did what it was appointed to do — it declared the Greeley-Brown presidential electors successful by nearly 6,000 majority, and the McEnery ticket elected in its entirety, by a slightly larger majority.9